 Family Engagement Liaison

-• Work in collaboration with school administration to support school needs
+• Collaborating with school administration to support school-community needs.

-• Assist in planning school activities such as parent conferences, open houses, back-to-school nights, recognition activities, and community meetings
+• Assisting in planning for school activities such as parent/teacher conferences, open houses, back-to-school events, recognition activities, and community meetings.

-• Host monthly Family Engagement Liaison Networking Meeting
+• Planning, hosting, and/or attending monthly Family Engagement Liaison Network meetings.

 Personal Qualities: